 This Zotero tool can 'grab' references from the web - either of a webpage itself or bibliographic details of an item (e.g., journal article) from a database webpage.
 Before you start, make sure you can see the Zotero Connector extension icon in the browser you are using.
-In Safari, go to View > Customise Toolbar... and drag the Zotero Connector icon on to the toolbar (above).
-Firefox and Chrome have a jigsaw piece icon for managing extensions.
-Find the Zotero Connector and click the option to make it permanently visible (e.g., 'Pin to toolbar').
+MS Edge, Firefox and Chrome have a jigsaw piece icon for extensions.
+Find the Zotero Connector under this and click the option to make it permanently visible (e.g., 'Pin' in Chrome).

-- 1. Open a website or search an online database.
-If a database, open the full record for the item you would like to capture. - 2.
-Click on the Zotero Connector icon depending on what the Zotero Connector can identify on the page the icon might be a book, a folder, a page, or a PDF (see the Zotero and PDFs section below for more on importing PDFs). - 3.
+Open a website or search an online database.
+If a database, open the full record for the item you would like to capture.

+- Click on the Zotero Connector icon depending on what the Zotero Connector can identify on the page the icon might be a book, a folder, a page, or a PDF (see the Zotero and PDFs section below for more on importing PDFs). - 3.
 A small dialog box will pop-up confirming what it is saving and where.
-Use the expand arrow (top-right) to choose a Zotero collection (folder) and click Done.
+Use the expand arrow (top-right), choose a Collection (Zotero folder) and click Done.
 If the page you are on gives the folder icon, clicking on the folder will bring up a list of potential references to save.
 Select the ones you require and click OK. - 4.
 Go to Zotero to view the newly added reference(s).